-Applications for in-year admissions should be made directly to West Northamptonshire Council via their website and also via The Duston School at https://thedustonschool.applicaa.com/invearform
+Applications for in-year admissions should be made directly to The Duston School at https://thedustonschool.ap-plicaa.com/inyear2025.

 8. Waiting List

 Under the coordinated scheme The Duston School will maintain a waiting list until the end of the Autumn Term.
 The school will continue to maintain a waiting list for subsequent terms.
 Applications for inclusion on a waiting list must be made on the school's appropriate form and they will be ranked according to our oversubscription criteria as described above.
 We have to admit any student who is the subject of a 'direction' by the LA or allocated to us according to the local Fair Access protocol and any such students take precedence over the waiting list.